 Termination of parental rights; appeal.
-Allows a person whose parental rights have been terminated by a ruling of the juvenile and domestic relations district court to appeal the matter directly to the court of appeals as opposed to appealing the matter to the circuit court.
+Allows a person whose parental rights have been terminated by a ruling of the juvenile and domestic relations district court to appeal the matter directly to the court of appeals rather than to the circuit court.

-01/21/08 House: Stricken from docket by Courts of Justice
+Patron: Toscano 01/21/08 House: Stricken from docket by Courts of Justice Notes: City Position: Support